Administrator Guide

 System Settings

 To configure general settings for the Nagios Fusion interface, login as the administrator and select the Admin link on the top menu bar.
 This will bring up the Admin dashboard, along with all of the administrative links on the left menu.
-To access any of the general program options, select the appropriate link under the System Configuration menu on the left side of the page.

 Email Settings